-The pandemic resulted in the cancellation of 10 more games this weekend, including two involving No. 11 Georgia and No. 16 Northwestern.
+The coronavirus pandemic resulted in the cancellation of 10 more games this weekend, including two involving No. 11 Georgia and No. 16 Northwestern.

 The loss of the Bulldogs’ game against Vanderbilt means Commodores kicker Sarah Fuller won’t get a much-awaited chance to at least attempt a field goal.
 Here are games to watch: